 A slave in the Cleopatra Club.

-- French Maid: Her routine, she even greets club goes with bonjour.
+- French Maid: Her routine; she even greets people with bonjour.
 Her master Calvin Candie is himself a Francophile.

 - Meido: Her character is closer to this than the usually sassy French Maid trope.